Skip to main content

 What happens next

-The redress scheme will investigate your complaint.
+The redress scheme looks into your complaint.

 • apologise

-Other ways to resolve a dispute
+Other ways to fix things

-• a complaint to Trading Standards
+• make a complaint to Trading Standards

-• court action to claim compensation
+• take court action to claim compensation

 Complaining to an ombudsman about a letting agency